argilla-io/distilabel/docs/sections/pipeline_samples/examples/index.md

 ---
 # Pipeline Samples

-This section contains different example pipelines that showcase different tasks, maybe you can take inspiration from them.

-- Tutorials offer a detailed explanation of the process and the code used for end-to-end workflows.
+- **Tutorials** offer a detailed explanation of the process and the code used for end-to-end workflows.
-- Paper implementations provide reproducible `distilabel` pipelines for synthetic data generation papers.
+- **Paper implementations** provide `distilabel` pipelines as reproductions of fundamental papers in the synthetic data domain.
-- Examples don't contain any specific content but provide a general idea of how to use `distilabel` for different tasks.
+- **Examples** don't contain any context but provide code for pipelines for different tasks.

 ## Tutorials